 Safety: The Roosevelt Bridge has a demonstrated history of high collision rates, particularly severe collisions involving injuries and fatalities.
-Some of these fatal collisions were head-on or side swipe, likely due to the narrow bridge width and lack of separation between the two directions of traffic (Figure 2).
+Many of these fatal collisions were head-on or side swipe, likely due to the narrow bridge width and lack of separation between the two directions of traffic (Figure 2).
 The Project will improve safety by providing adding lanes and shoulders as well as safety features such as lighting, median barrier, and rumble strips.
 These improvements are anticipated to significantly reduce fatalities and serious injuries.

 Structure Condition (State of Good Repair): The Roosevelt Bridge is rated in fair condition and is at risk of becoming structurally deficient.
-The truss span is fracture-critical, meaning it lacks redundancy and failure of certain elements in tension could cause the bridge to collapse.
 There are extensive and serious deficiencies including deck spalling, corrosion and section loss of the floor beams, sheared bolts, and failed railing connections (Figure 3).
 Without major rehabilitation, the bridge would likely fall to poor condition within three years, if not sooner.
 Left unaddressed, the potential for load posting and/or closure of the bridge would threaten the future transportation network efficiency, mobility of goods and people, and economic growth.